 LitVillage.com: The Last Word on Literature

-Selected sites for
+Selected Sites for this Month

 London Review of Books - Each fortnight Europe's most read literary magazine publishes a collection of essays by leading writers on literature, politics, history, philosophy and the arts.
-Visit Lrob.co.uk to subscribe to LitVillage.com's Literary Journal of the Year for the last four years at over 57% off the cover price
+Visit Lrob.co.uk to subscribe to LitVillage.com's Literary Journal of the Year for the last four years at over 57% off the cover price.

 Alija Izetbegovic - a tribute to the Bosnian President and respected author who passed away in October, 2003.
 He helped his people through the holocaust committed against them in the 1990s.
-Includes an exclusive extract from his magnum opus Islam Between East and West
+Includes an exclusive extract from his magnum opus Islam Between East and West.

 January Magazine - intelligent interviews with today's authors.
 You could